A Safe Approximation Based on Mixed-Integer Optimization for Non-Convex Distributional Robustness Governed by Univariate Indicator Functions: Introduction

-In more detail, let $b\in \R$ be a scalar, $\u$ a set of probability measures, $x\in \R^k$ decision variables {We model the uncertainty in our DRO with a random vector $t\in T$ distributed according to an (uncertain) probability measure $\P\in \Pcal$.} Let the latter be defined on a compact domain $T\subseteq \R$ and distributed according to $\P$.
-Here, $v:\R^k\times T\rightarrow \R$ denotes a function that connects the decision variables with the random variable $t$, e.g. $v(x,t)=x_1 \cdot t$ if we want to depict an uncertain coefficient in a linear program.
+\Regie{DRO Constraints erklären...} Let $b\in \R$ be a scalar, $\u$ a set of probability measures , $x\in \R^k$ decision variables We model the uncertainty in our distributionally robust optimization (DRO) model by a random variable $t$ with values in the compact set $T \subseteq \R$ distributed according to an uncertain probability measure $\P\in \Pcal$.
+Here, $v:\R^k\times T\rightarrow \R$ denotes a function that connects the decision variables with the random variable $t$.
 Then, a \emph{distributionally robust constraint} or DRO constraint is defined by